I’ve not heard of Community Foundations – are they new?

 - Pooling funds and investing them in perpetuity.
 Interest from the funds supports the local community organisations and projects every year, forever.

-- Enabling donors to choose who is to benefit from their fund’s annual distributions.
+- Enabling generous people to choose who is to benefit from their fund’s annual distributions.

 - Having voluntary Trustees who are committed to ensuring a strong and caring Foundation that supports the community.